Mayonnaise is a kitchen staple that adds rich flavor and binds ingredients in dishes from tuna salad to crab cakes.

 Another big advantage of making homemade mayonnaise is that you can choose your own high-quality ingredients like fresh eggs, healthy oils and seasonings.
 You can even make homemade "organic" mayonnaise if you want to.
 Most store-bought mayonnaise products are made with soybean oil, which may contain genetically modified organisms if that is of concern to you.

 It is important to use pasteurized eggs in recipes that call for raw eggs because raw eggs are a known source of salmonella bacteria.
 According to the Center for Disease Control and Prevention (CDC), each year approximately 42,000 cases of salmonellosis (salmonella infection) are reported in the United State.
 Children and the elderly are especially at risk for salmonellosis, but people of all ages can get sick from exposure to this common microbe.

-- 1 teaspoon prepared mustard, either Dijon or traditional yellow mustard
+- 1 teaspoon mustard (prepared, either Dijon or traditional yellow mustard)

-- 1/4 teaspoon freshly ground pepper, preferably white
+- 1/4 teaspoon pepper freshly ground, preferably white)

 - 1 tablespoon apple cider vinegar